-Ranked as one of Money magazine’s Best Places to Live in 2017, Grapevine is a charming city situated in the heart of the Dallas/Fort Worth Metroplex.
-It is home to 25 miles of recreation trails, an urban wine trail linking multiple wineries, and endless recreation opportunities on Lake Grapevine.
-Active adults can take a refreshing dip in this 8,000-acre lake, spend the day fishing, or camp alongside the fresh water.
+Grapevine is a charming city situated in the heart of the Dallas/Fort Worth Metroplex.
+It's home to 25 miles of recreation trails, an urban wine trail linking multiple wineries, and endless recreation opportunities on Lake Grapevine.
+Active adults can take a refreshing dip in this 8,000-acre lake, spend the day fishing, or camp alongside the water.

 Western Central Texas